-- drainage from the eyes associated with conjunctivitis (pink eye); doctor's note is required for readmission - fever (100 F or higher); students must be fever free for 24 hours without medication (Tylenol, Advil) - has been having repeated episodes of vomiting or diarrhea - is not feeling well enough to participate in school activities (a doctor's note is required for a student to miss PE class) - children with strep throat must have been taking an antibiotic for at least 24 hours before returning - chicken pox until all lesions are scabbed over. - any communicable disease in accordance with the disease specific health department recommendation
+- drainage from the eyes associated with conjunctivitis (pink eye); doctor's note is required for readmission - fever (100 F or higher); students must be fever free for 24 hours without medication (Tylenol, Advil)

+- vomiting or diarrhea - is not feeling well enough to participate in school activities (a doctor's note is required for a student to miss PE class) - children with strep throat must have been taking an antibiotic for at least 24 hours before returning - chicken pox until all lesions are scabbed over. - any communicable disease in accordance with the disease specific health department recommendation

-If a child becomes ill or injured at school and the teacher/med tech feels the child is too sick to benefit from school or is contagious to other children, parents will be notified and asked to have the child picked up promptly.
+If a child becomes ill or injured at school and the nurse feels the child is too sick to benefit from school or is contagious to other children, parents will be notified and asked to have the child picked up promptly.